Improving threshold for fault-tolerant color code quantum computing by flagged weight optimization: Introduction

-Another promising QECC is color codes \cite{color1,color2}, which admit transversal implementation of all logical Clifford gates due to their high symmetry of stabilizer operators \cite{PhysRevA.91.032330}.
+Another promising QECC is color codes \cite{color1,color2,kesselring2018boundaries}, which admit transversal implementation of all logical Clifford gates due to their high symmetry of stabilizer operators \cite{PhysRevA.91.032330}.
 This property has led to color codes being considered as promising QECCs for achieving FTQC with low overhead.
+Experimentally, color codes with small code distances have been demonstrated in recent years \cite{PhysRevX.11.041058,ryan2022implementing,bluvstein2023logical}.
 However, low thresholds of color codes have made the practical implementation of color code-based FTQC difficult.
-For two typical color codes, the (4.8.8) color code and the (6.6.6) color code, the thresholds under the circuit-level noise are around 0.08\%-0.14\% \cite{landahl,graphmatching} and 0.2\%-0.47\% \cite{chamberland2020triangular,baireuther2019neural,PRXQuantum.2.020341,zhang2023facilitating}, respectively.
-The main cause of the low thresholds is that stabilizer generators of color codes are high-weight; in other words, they act on many data qubits.
+For two typical color codes, the (4.8.8) color code and the (6.6.6) color code, the thresholds under circuit-level noise are around 0.08\%-0.14\% \cite{landahl,graphmatching} and 0.2\%-0.47\% \cite{chamberland2020triangular,baireuther2019neural,PRXQuantum.2.020341,lee2024color,zhang2023facilitating}, respectively.
+In the [[4,2,2]]-concatenated toric code, which is a subsystem version of the (4.8.8) color code, a circuit-level threshold of 0.41\% has been obtained \cite{criger2016noise} due to the utilization of the gauge degree of freedom, but it does not support transversal $H$ and $S$ gate.
+The main cause of the low thresholds in color codes is that stabilizer generators of color codes are high-weight; in other words, they act on many data qubits.
 High-weight stabilizer generators cause an increase in the circuit depth of a syndrome measurement circuit, and thus, substantial errors are introduced.

 A threshold is also influenced by the performance of decoders.
 In particular, for weight-based decoders such as the minimum-weight perfect matching (MWPM) decoder \cite{planar}, the weighted-union find decoder \cite{weighted_union_find}, and the integer programming decoder \cite{landahl}, the optimality of weights has a significant effect on the threshold.
 In the conventional way of setting a weight \cite{planar}, the weight $w$ is defined as $w=-\log (p/(1-p))$, where $p$ is a probability of each data error or measurement error.
 This weight is not optimal in the sense that it fails to account for the impact of correlated errors, such as hook errors \cite{planar}.
 This is because, as detailed in appendix \ref{appendix:a}, this way of setting weight is derived under the independence assumption for each data error or measurement error.
 In Ref.~\cite{chamberland2020triangular}, a method is proposed to account for the impact of correlated errors in color codes by adding additional edges in the decoding graph.
 However, it is not obvious how to apply the method to color codes other than the (6.6.6) color code or to weight-based decoders other than the Restriction Decoder \cite{unionfind}.